 More information on economic impact payments is available from the Internal Revenue Service.

 The Treasury and IRS have launched a web tool allowing quick registration for Economic Impact Payments for those who don’t normally file a tax return.

 There is no minimum income necessary to receive the rebate.
-However, the rebate phases out at a 5 percent rate above adjusted gross incomes of $75,000 for single filers, $112,500 for heads of household, and $150,000 for joint filers.
+However, the rebate phases out above adjusted gross incomes of $75,000 for single filers, $112,500 for heads of household, and $150,000 for joint filers.

 Can those collecting Social Security or disability receive a check?

-Yes, in the case that an individual is receiving Social Security as part of retirement or through the Social Security Disability Insurance, the IRS will use an individual’s 2019 Social Security Benefit Statement to determine the recovery rebate to those individuals.
+Yes.
+In the case that an individual is receiving Social Security as part of retirement or through the Social Security Disability Insurance, the IRS will use an individual’s 2020 Social Security Benefit Statement to determine the recovery rebate to those individuals.

 Will SSA administer the funds to my EBT/Debit card that I receive my SSA benefits through?

-The IRS will administer the payment either via electronically in the account designated on your SSA-1099 or RRB-1099 forms or mail the check to the address included on your SSA-1099 or RRB-1099 forms.
+The IRS will administer the payment either electronically to the account designated on your SSA-1099 or RRB-1099 forms or by mail to the address on your SSA-1099 or RRB-1099 forms.
 The IRS is frequently updating irs.gov/coronavirus with information related to COVID-19 to help taxpayers.

-You do not need to claim the check (unless you have not either filed a 2018 or 2019 tax return).
+You do not need to claim the check (unless you have not filed a tax return for both 2019 and 2020).
 These will be automatic payments sent out by the IRS directly to you based on the direct deposit or address provided in your tax returns or Social Security Benefits statement.